 The Pacific Private Sector Development Initiative (PSDI) was established by ADB in 2006 with co-financing by the Australian government to support efforts by the PDMCs to encourage private sector-led, sustainable economic growth.
 PSDI focuses on the following key reform areas: state-owned enterprise (SOE) reform and public-private partnerships (PPPs), financial sector reform to promote access to financial services, and reform of the legal and business regulatory environments in the region.

-PLCO also hosts Pacific Infrastructure Advisory Center (PIAC), which coordinates donor assistance to develop and maintain critical economic infrastructure in the Pacific.
+PLCO also hosts the Pacific Infrastructure Advisory Center (PIAC), which coordinates donor assistance to develop and maintain critical economic infrastructure in the Pacific.